Banner image placeholder

 If in a Portuguese film or documentary someone pinches their earlobe without saying anything, how are British viewers, for example, expected to understand that it means ‘very good’ or ‘excellent’ when that hand gesture is unfamiliar to them?
 More worryingly, how can we avoid Italian viewers, for example, from misunderstanding the situation when in their culture the same gesture has a sexual and offensive connotation?

-This project challenges the assumption that audiovisual content is made accessible when only verbal resources are translated.
-It makes an innovative contribution to the subtitling industry by reviewing current subtitling practices, testing the possible limitations and opportunities of alternative subtitling practices focused on translating meaning expressed through any element (visual, auditory, verbal, or non-verbal).
+This project makes an innovative contribution to the subtitling industry by reviewing current subtitling practices and testing the potential limitations and opportunities of alternative subtitling approaches focused on translating meaning expressed through any element (visual, auditory, verbal, or non-verbal).
+The project has five main strands:

 STRAND 1.
 Conduct interviews with professionals involved in production and distribution